Jump Rope (Double Unders) Calories Burned Calculator

 Understanding the MET Value

 Jump Rope (Double Unders) has a MET (Metabolic Equivalent of Task) value of 12.
 This means jump rope (double unders) burns 12 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing jump rope (double unders) for 1 hour would burn approximately 840 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing jump rope (double unders) for 1 hour would burn approximately 882 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Jump Rope (Double Unders) Calorie Burn